New and Better Plants in the Garden Center

 5. SKY DEW GOLD® Vaccinium corymbosum

-Bright yellow foliage is the back drop for tasty summer blueberries.
-Things get even more interesting as the summer nights start to cool and the golden foliage start taking on rich hues of orange and red.
+Bright yellow foliage is the backdrop for tasty summer blueberries.
+Things get even more interesting as the summer nights start to cool and the golden foliage starts taking on rich hues of orange and red.
 The transformation is simply thrilling; seeing something so colorful and cheerful puts a smile on my face.

 USDA Zone 4 - 8 (-30°F/-34.4°C)